SPAY AND NEUTER

 You should also monitor your pet’s behaviour during the first 48 hours following the operation.
 If you notice discharge, bleeding or an unpleasant odour coming from the incision, contacts us immediately.

-At Bellamy-Lawrence Animal Hospital and Brimley-Lawrence Animal Clinic, we make it our priority to offer you quality service that is easily accessible.
+At Bellamy-Lawrence Animal Hospital, we make it our priority to offer you quality service that is easily accessible.
 That’s why we welcome cats and dogs from Markham, Scarborough and beyond to our spay/neuter clinics.